Biohacking Your Manhood: The Proven Habits, Foods, Exercises, Workouts, Nutrients & Tools That Boost Testosterone & Drive.

 Scientists have studied the effects of very short rest periods on testosterone and found that longer rest periods of around 120 seconds between sets are better for building testosterone (although you can still build other hormones, such as growth hormone, with shorter rest periods).

-So if your goals are to increase testosterone, I recommend that you maximize your time at the gym by doing alternate activities during these long rest periods, such as stretching, or better yet, exercises that don’t stress the same muscles you just worked.
+So if your goal is to increase testosterone, I recommend that you maximize your time at the gym by doing alternate activities during these long rest periods, such as stretching, or better yet, exercises that don’t stress the same muscles you just worked.

-For example, you can do one heavy set of bench presses, recover for just 30-60 seconds, then do one heavy set of squats.
-Go back and forth until all your sets are done, and you’ll get twice as much done in half the time, while still getting the testosterone boosting benefits of lifting heavy and long rest periods.
+For example, you can do one heavy set of bench presses, recover for just 30–60 seconds, then do one heavy set of squats.
+Go back and forth until all your sets are done, and you’ll get twice as much done in half the time, while still getting the testosterone-boosting benefits of lifting heavy and taking long rest periods.

 Workout Tip #4: Do Forced Reps